-In fact, with very few exceptions, synthetic oil can be used in ALL new cars (and in ‘most’ older cars) regardless of make or model
+With very few exceptions, Synthetic Oil can safely be used in ALL new cars (and in most older cars) regardless of make or model

 I personally use 100% Full Synthetic Oil

-Here are a few good links you can check out to find out more about synthetic oil:
+Check out the following LINKS to find out more about synthetic oil:

 Mobil Canada | Car Engine Oils | Products | The Benefits of Synthetics